Government procurement: Liechtenstein

+Malaysia

+Malaysia has observer status with respect to the Government Procurement Agreement.

 Maldives

 Government procurement in the Maldives is subject to the Public Finance Law (Law No. 3/2006) and chapter 10 of the Public Finance Regulation.
 The approval of the National Tender Board is required before contracts in excess of MVR 2.5m can be awarded.

 Mali

 Public procurement in Mali is overseen by the Autorité de Régulation des Marchés Publics et des Délégations de Service Public, based in Bamako.

+Mauritius

 Mexico

 Public procurement is included in Article 134 of the Mexican Constitution.
 Article 134 is implemented by the Law of Public Sector Acquisitions, Leasing and Services ("Acquisition Law") and the Law of Public Works and Related Services ("Public Work Law").
 At a local level, each of the 31 states and the Federal District has different public procurement laws.

 Moldova

 The Republic of Moldova ratified the Government Procurement Agreement on 14 June 2016.